 First, construction companies need to learn about the technical structure and functionality of their software short-list.
 Details like how the system manages and stores data, how the software was developed and what the user experience is like are important considerations.
 Security is also a key decision-making factor.
 A software vendor will be storing and protecting confidential data, so their security protocols should be extensive.

 Finally, construction executives need software that will help them continue to innovate as a company.
 SaaS and ERP technology aren’t static – they’re advancing at rapid rates.
 As a result, companies need solutions that will grow with them.
 This means scalable storage and the release of new products and updates.
 Put simply, you want a vendor that can keep up in our fast-paced, digitally-driven world.

 When shopping for construction software, take your time and do your research.
 Interview and evaluate companies to make sure they can be relied upon to safeguard your data and provide superior service.
-Here are some questions to ask potential software vendors:
+Here are some construction software vendor interview questions to ask:

 It’s important to know the different types of construction software on the market.
 Platforms can be divided into two categories: unified and stand-alone.
 Stand-alone systems are individual apps with limited functionality.
 Companies that choose stand-alone solutions generally purchase several applications from different third-party vendors and bridge them together within their operations.

 In contrast, unified solutions come from a single software developer and contain multiple applications that are all connected to the same database.
 With stand-alone applications, you can easily create data silos.
 But because unified software is a single, contained system, data can flow freely between departments.

 2. Has the ERP solution been developed natively in-house or pieced together?